Jussttin9/Haunted-Mansion/README.md

 # Haunted-Mansion
 ## How to run

+## On MacOS
-Run the Start.cpp file to start the game up in the terminal.
+Run 'bash run.sh' to start the game